ModelEarth/data-pipeline/timelines/prep/regression/README.md

 # Regression Prep

 The regression script uses prior years to project forward employment levels.
-Linear projects seem conservative.
+Linear projections seem conservative.
 Alternative methods could be explored.

 1.)
-Populate files ../../community-forecasting/data using steps in ../all/README.md
+Use steps in ../all/README.md to generate files in output folder.

 2.)
 Run: